nyx-space/nyx/VALIDATION.md

 # Validation
 **WARNING:** This document is outdated.
-Please refer to nyxspae.com for the latest validation information.
+Please refer to the [MathSpec on nyxspace.com](https://nyxspace.com/MathSpec/) for the latest validation information.

 The validation process ensures that the dynamics are correctly implemented.